- This story is regularly updated for relevance. Last updated: June 9, 2021

 “There has been little drama over the rules,” Campbell told AARP.
 “If anything, the only issue has been with court space and so many people wanting to play.”

 Not even the world’s best tennis players are immune from being infected.
 Novak Djokovic was diagnosed with the virus in June.
 After he lost his fourth-round match to Jannik Sinner at the French Open, Alexander Zverev said he was “completely sick” with a fever (tournamnet officials said they didn’t know beforehand).
-Zverev later tested negative for COVID-19.
 Juan Sebastian Cabal, a former No. 1 doubles player and a three-time Grand Slam winner, also tested positive in October.

-As noted by the Guardian, one-tenth of the players in the top-100 have tested positive for the coronavirus, including this bonkers story of American Sam Querrey.
 Nobody in the top-100 on the women’s side had tested positive until No. 2 Simona Halep confirmed that she had been infected in late October.
+In February 2021, former Wimbledon champion Conchita Martinez, who also coaches Garbine Muguruza, said she had tested positive.